 For God is my witness, how I long for you all with the affection of Christ Jesus. — The Apostle Paul

-His mission centered on being like Christ in deed and action.
-This was evidenced in his deep love for people in the churches throughout Asia: “I hold you in my heart, for you are all partakers with me of grace, both in my imprisonment and in the defense and confirmation of the gospel” (Phil 1:7).
+His mission centered on being like Christ in deed and action—and this was evidenced in his deep love for people in the churches throughout Asia: “I hold you in my heart, for you are all partakers with me of grace, both in my imprisonment and in the defense and confirmation of the gospel” (Phil 1:7).

 Thankfully, many other pastors throughout the millennia have led and loved well—and countless pastors serve faithfully in the small things today.
 If you’re a pastor, thank you for your dedication and obedience to God’s call.